zxrey/zxrey/README.md

 - ☁️ I like share **Knowledge**

-- 🔭 I'm interested in **Economy, behavioral economy, behavioral psychology, data science, and science in general** ✨
+- 🔭 I'm interested in **Economy, behavioral economy, psychology, data science, and science in general** ✨

+- 🌱 I’m currently learning on Le Wagon 🚌

 I'm still learning about Github!